ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 The generalization is immediate.

 We proceed by [[induction]] over the number $v$ of [[vertices]].
-The statement is atrivially true for a single vertex.
+The statement is trivially true for a single vertex.
 So assume that it is true for $v \geq 1$ vertices.
 It follows that

 $$